Campaign India Team

 Among web publishers and apps, YouTube emerged as the leader with 38% of total ad impressions.
 Among web publishers, Facebook and Twitter contributed 34% ad impressions each.

-Lastly, within ad formats, display advertising continues to dominate, controlling 78% of the total ad share, with video controlling the remaining 22%.
-Analysing the transaction methods, AdEx TAM research found that programmatic ads rule the roost today, controlling 88% of all advertising in the digital space.
+Lastly, within ad formats, display advertising continued to dominate, controlling 78% of the total ad share, with video controlling the remaining 22%.
+Analysing the transaction methods, AdEx TAM research found that programmatic ads ruled the roost, controlling 88% of all advertising in the digital space during H1-2024.

 Source: